-I interviewed 30 ESL teachers in China, Korea, Taiwan and Japan.
-They shared their experiences, challenges, likes/dislikes, and offered advice.
-Here 26 teachers offer their advice for teaching English abroad for those interested in teaching English abroad.
+I interviewed 30 English teachers in East Asia not online, but in person in China, Korea, Taiwan and Japan.
+They shared their experiences, challenges, likes/dislikes, and offered advice on teaching English abroad in Asia.

 If you are wondering if teaching abroad is for you or if you would like to hear some teacher's experiences of teaching English abroad then you are probably in the right place.

-A couple of the teachers here have only a few weeks of experience and others have up to 12 years of experience.
-You can read it or watch the video below.
+A couple of these teachers below have only a few weeks of experience and others have up to 12 years of experience.

-Here's advice for teaching English abroad from 26 teachers in Asia
+Here's advice for teaching English abroad from 26 teachers in China, Korea, Japan and Taiwan

 "I would say don't go looking for a job online first.
 Research some cities first.
 Come to China as a tourist and go to some schools and talk to some teachers.
 Go to a local expat bar at night and talk to people there and find out about the different schools and just go from there.
 Cause there are so many instances of people getting rolled by schools - bad horror stories.
 Definitely check it out in person."